Israel-Adeniba/Building-an-Elastic-SIEM-Lab/README.md

   <br/>

   Create a free Elastic account [https://cloud.elastic.co/registration] <br/>
-  Once you have an Elastic account, log in to the Elastic Cloud console at [https://cloud.elastic.co.]
+  Once you have an Elastic account, log in to the Elastic Cloud console at [https://cloud.elastic.co.] <br/>
+  Click on the “Create Deployment” button and select “Elasticsearch” as the deployment type:
 <img src="https://imgur.com/jKZhUIs.png" height="80%" width="80%" alt="Building a Cybersecurity Lab Steps"/>
 <br />
 <br />